vikki8/onos_traffic_reroute_app/README.md

 ### Step 3: Bring up Mininet/Containernet and connect to ONOS
 You may define your own topology according to your own needs.
 Connect the switches to your ONOS controller. <br>
-Refer to my other GitHub repo [here](https://github.com/vikki8/SDN_clos_topology_generator), to create a CLOS topology using Containernet.
+Refer to my other GitHub repository [here](https://github.com/vikki8/SDN_clos_topology_generator), to create a CLOS topology using Containernet.

 ### Step 4: Compile & install the application
 Refer to the general guide [here](https://wiki.onosproject.org/display/ONOS/Template+Application+Tutorial), clone this repository, compile it with `mvn clean install -DskipTests` then install the `.oar` to ONOS.
 Activate the app on ONOS with the command `app activate org.foo.app`in ONOS CLI